 Welcome to Harper's U-Pick!

-Recipes with Elderberries
+Recipes with Elderberries and Gooseberries

 Clean and crush Elderberries thoroughly.
 Place in saucepan.
 Cook until juice starts to flow, stirring occasionally.
 Reduce heat to low, cover and simmer 15 minutes, stirring occasionally.
 Place 3 layers of damp cheesecloth or jelly bag in large bowl.
 Pour prepared fruit into cheesecloth, hang and let drip into bowl.Elderberry Jelly